happeo/widget-sdk/README.md

 npm install @happeo/widget-sdk
 ```

-In your app, import the SDK and run `const widgetApi = await api.init(widgetId)` in order to start using it:
+In your app, import the SDK and run `const widgetApi = await widgetSDK.api.init(widgetId)` in order to start using it:

 ```
 import widgetSDK from "@happeo/widget-sdk";